GregorLauter/COF-Landscaper/README.md

 COF-Landscaper is a Python package for building and analyzing 2D COF stacking-energy landscapes.

+Researchers interested in applying COF-Landscaper to their own systems are welcome to contact me at gjl342@student.bham.ac.uk, particularly if they are unable or prefer not to install and run the workflow themselves.
+Depending on availability and the scope of the project, I may be able to provide support or explore a possible collaboration.

 ## Platform Support

 - Tested on macOS and Linux.